-The Office of Faculty Development & Diversity is Harvard’s central faculty affairs office.
-We work with colleagues in all the Schools to guide and coordinate policies and practices in all areas of faculty affairs, with the aim of increasing accountability and measurable progress in diversifying Harvard's faculty.
-In all our activities, we place a special emphasis on tenure track faculty and on women and minorities at all academic ranks.
+The Office for Faculty Development and Diversity, led by the Senior Vice Provost for Faculty Development and Diversity, serves as Harvard’s central faculty affairs office.
+FD&D works closely with colleagues in Harvard’s Schools to guide and coordinate policies and practices in all areas of faculty affairs, with the overall goal of recruiting and retaining outstanding scholars and teachers as we make increasing progress in diversifying our faculty.
+In all of its activities, FD&D places a special emphasis on tenure-track faculty and on women and minorities at all academic ranks.

 Who is FD&D?

 In May 2005, the Task Force on Women Faculty and the Task Force on Women in Science and Engineering jointly recommended that a senior position in Harvard's central administration be created to address and support faculty development and faculty diversity at Harvard.
 The position is the Senior Vice Provost for Faculty Development and Diversity, and it is currently held by Professor Judith D. Singer, who reports directly to the President and the Provost.

 In September 2005, Harvard University created the Office of Faculty Development & Diversity.
 Conclusions and recommendations from the 2005 Women's Task Forces and the 2003 strategic study of organization in the President and Provost Offices indicated that Harvard required greater capacity within the Provost's Office to provide central leadership and oversight for faculty affairs.

 Report of the Task Force on Women Faculty

 Report of the Task Force on Women in Science and Engineering (WISE)